VERY grateful for the support of our customers. Our published prices haven't changed. Standard opening day (Saturday 10-4 ) is now resumed.

-Only Welshpoultry grow these specific bloodlines from French, Dutch and Belgium hatcheries in addition to our own parent stock.
+Only Welshpoultry is the sole Welsh agent for these specific bloodlines from French, Dutch and Belgium hatcheries in addition to our own parent stock.
 They offer superior longevity, hardiness and consistancy in lay.
 See the "About us" page to find out more

 The Blackrock beginnings of Welshpoultry